Leucosyrinx granuloplicata

-Comitas granuloplicata is a species of sea snail, a marine gastropod mollusc in the family Pseudomelatomidae, the turrids and allies.
+Leucosyrinx granuloplicata is a species of sea snail, a marine gastropod mollusc in the family Pseudomelatomidae, the turrids and allies.

+Description

+The species was described from two specimens, but only the holotype was illustrated, a dead-collected, heavily worn shell lacking the protoconch and upper teleoconch whorls and measuring 35.3 mm in length.
+The shell morphology, particularly the shape and position of the subsutural anal sinus, which extends across the subsutural ramp, supports a confident placement of the species in the genus Leucosyrinx.

 Distribution

-This marine species is endemic to Australia and occurs off Western Australia.
+This marine species is endemic to Australia and occurs off Western Australia at depths between 376 m and 494 m.